Instagram Analytics Guide For Beginners: Everything You Need to Know in 2020

-How relevant was the audience of the influencer you paid to?
+- How relevant was the audience of the Instagram influencer you paid to?

-In this chapter, we will discuss two different aspects of Instagram analytics:
+In this chapter, we will discuss three different aspects of Instagram analytics:

-- The behaviour users referred by Instagram on your website
+- The behavior of users referred by Instagram to your website;

-The easiest way to see the most important profile statistics is Instagram Insights.
+The easiest way to see the most important profile analytics is Instagram Insights.
 The free in-app analytics becomes available as soon as you convert your regular Instagram account into a Business one.